Joshua – Founder, Owner

 What he found was Obstacle Course Racing (OCR) in particular the Spartan Race.

 “It’s funny, this fitness thing brought me places I never would have gone when I was on the sauce.
 Places all over the world like New York and Texas to attend OCR races, and because I never got to go to high school trips, now I can through my passion.”

-Joshua started off as a racer, then volunteer, and eventually employee for the Eastern Canadian Spartan franchise.
-Traveling all over Eastern Canada building the obstacle course all while doing market research.
+Joshua started off as a racer, then a volunteer, and eventually an employee for the Eastern Canadian Spartan Franchise.
+Traveling all over Eastern Canada building an obstacle course all while doing market research.
 After his time with the Spartan brand he developed discipline and he decided that the fitness game needed to change.
 People wanted a new way to get in shape.
-After every race he would speak to racers, asking how they liked it, almost all of their responses were “I love this race, but I really wish their was somewhere I could go train”.
-Thats when the OCRA dream began, he didn’t want to be a capitalist, he wanted to practice the principle of reciprocity, he wanted to be an educator.
-He wanted to take something like fitness and health which can be very difficult for most and make it so people can understand it, and make it fun.
-He wanted to inspire change, he wanted to help those who are in their darkest days to learn that they can over come life’s challenges one obstacle at a time.
+After every race he would speak to racers, asking how they liked it, almost all of their responses were “I love this race, but I really wish there was somewhere I could go train”.
+That’s when the OCRA dream began and not because he wanted to be a capitalist, but because he wanted to practice the principle of reciprocity, he wanted to be an educator.
+He wanted to take something like fitness and health which can be very difficult for most and make it so people can understand it and make it fun.
+He wanted to inspire change, he wanted to help those who are in their darkest days to learn that they too can overcome life’s challenges “one obstacle at a time.”

 If you want to hear more of Joshua’s story or would like him to speak at an event, you can request him to attend your seminar at firstname.lastname@example.org

 My love of food and science came together as I was searching for a new challenge.
 I have been a laboratory technician for 14 years now and I love what I do but I wanted to expand my knowledge and really dive into the very elaborate and ever changing world of nutrition.
 I decided to take a leap and sign up for a course and now I am a 2016 graduate of the Canadian School of Natural Nutrition.